ibm-bluemix-mobile-services/bms-clientsdk-swift-core/README.md

 github "ibm-bluemix-mobile-services/bms-clientsdk-swift-core"
 ```

 Then run the `carthage update` command.
-Once the build is finished, add `BMSCore.framework` and `BMSAnalyticsAPI.framework` to your project.
+Once the build is finished, add `BMSCore.framework` and `BMSAnalyticsAPI.framework` to your project (step 3 in the link above).

 #### Xcode 8